-ProPublica’s Dollars for Docs database contains approximately $2.5 billion in payments to doctors, other medical providers and health care institutions that have been disclosed by 15 pharmaceutical companies since 2009.
+ProPublica's Dollars for Docs database contains approximately $4billion in payments to doctors, other medical providers and health care institutions that have been disclosed by 17 pharmaceutical companies and their subsidiaries since 2009.

 ProPublica took these disclosures and assembled them into a single, comprehensive database that allows patients to search for their physician or medical center and receive a listing of all payments matching that name.
 The database can also be searched by state and by company.
 It can be filtered by category and by year.

 It was not easy to assemble.
 Some of the firms published the data on their websites in a way that made it nearly impossible to analyze or, in some cases, even download.
 And each firm reported its spending differently.
 Some simply included speaking.
 Others also reported consulting and research.
 Sometimes, research, business travel costs and meals were listed.
-On occasion, a company has changed the way it reports from one year to the next.
+A number of companies have changed the way they report from one year to the next.

 The companies disclosed their payments on different schedules, and some only started reporting payments last year.

-ProPublica will update the database from time to time as additional companies release their data.
 The Physician Payment Sunshine Act, a part of the Affordable Care Act, requires that all pharmaceutical and medical device companies publicly report payments over $10 to doctors beginning this year.
-That information will be posted on a government website; the first report will cover the period from August to December 2013 and is expected to be released this fall.
+That information will be posted on a government website; the first report will cover the period from August to December 2013.

 On each payment record in Dollars for Docs, you can find details about the drugs each company makes, how it describes the service performed and questions you can ask your doctor about his or her relationship with the companies.